 Having tried the corporate world with several different companies, my personality just wasn't a fit.
 Being boxed in from 9-5 Mon-Fri wasn't me and I knew that the minute I graduated college.
 I spent almost every Saturday and Sunday building my other companies at the time.
 Looking back I wish I was more grateful every day I woke up as a Real Estate Agent.
 Grateful for the opportunity to do something I love which is to help people who are buying and selling Wake County real estate!

-If I could give myself one tip it would be not to listen to everything you're told.
+If I could give myself one tip it would be not to listen to 'everything' you're told and to trust your instincts.
+I was told I could never compete with Zillow so don't bother trying to generate leads via a real estate website.
+Sure glad I didn't listen.
 Take chances, don't be afraid to be different or make mistakes, because failure is not only the best way to learn, but each failure will bring you one step closer to success.
+Building the right habits will take you far in this industry, without great habits you will struggle.
+Doing the right things, consistently, is indispensable to your success as a Real Estate Agent.